pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 import numpy   as np
 import nibabel as nib

 class FSLMaths(object):
-    """This class is the Python version of the fslmaths shell command. """

     def __init__(self, inimg):
-        """Create an FSLMaths object, which will work on the specified input image.
-        """
         self.input      = inimg
         self.operations = []

     def add(self, value):
-        """Add the specified value to the current image. """ self.operations.append(('add', value))
+        self.operations.append(('add', value))

     def mul(self, value):
-        """Multiply the current image by the specified value. """ self.operations.append(('mul', value))
+        self.operations.append(('mul', value))

     def div(self, value):
-        """Divide the current image by the specified value. """ self.operations.append(('div', value))
+        self.operations.append(('div', value))

     def run(self, output=None):
-        """Apply all staged operations, and return the final result, or save it to the specified output file.
-        """

         data = np.array(self.input.get_data())

-        for operation, value in self.operations:
+        for oper, value in self.operations:

-            # if value is a string, we assume that
+            # If value is a string, we assume
-            # it is a path to an image.
-Otherwise,
+            # that it is a path to an image.
-            # we assume that it is a scalar value.
             if isinstance(value, str):
                 image = nib.load(value)
                 value = image.get_data()

+            # Or it could be an image that
+            # has already been loaded.
+            elif isinstance(value, nib.nifti1.Nifti1Image):
+                value = image.get_data()

+            # Otherwise we assume that
+            # it is a scalar value.

-            if operation == 'add':
+            if oper == 'add':
                 data = data + value
-            elif operation == 'mul':
+            elif oper == 'mul':
                 data = data * value
-            elif operation == 'div':
+            elif oper == 'div':
                 data = data / value

         # turn final output into a nifti,